DeneilleD/tic-tac-toe/README.md

 I utilized my skills in javaScript, HTML and CSS to style this game in way that satisfied OOP.
 In doing this, I utilized Abstraction ( of the four pillars) by condensing the entire game into a single object and adding multiple methods and Event Listeners to asisst with user interaction.

 ## Lessons Learned:
-I learned how to take an HTML element from the document and turning them into an array.
+I learned how to take an HTML element from the document and turn them into an array.
 In doing this I was able to compare the "winning-array combinations" with the user's moves.